Enoch79/alx-system_engineering-devops/0x01-shell_permissions/README.md

-setting the mode of the file
+dding the execute permission to all subdirectories of the current directory for the owner